 Part 2 — Offences relating to plastic bags

-4. Offence to supply prescribed plastic bag

-A retailer must not supply a prescribed plastic bag to a person for the person to carry goods sold by the retailer.

-Penalty: a fine of $5 000.
+[Regulation 4 has not come into operation 2.]

 5. Offence to give false or misleading information about a prescribed plastic bag

 A person who supplies or manufactures prescribed plastic bags must not give any information that the person knows is false or misleading to another person about —